 About the Trial Transcript Collection

-Approximately one-third of the collection is now digitially available in two collections.
-We offer searchable database of most of the digitally available content [over 500 transcripts] in our Digital Collections This content overlaps with a browse-able list of 125 transcripts digitized 2006–15 You can view a long list of all 3,369 trial transcripts in this collection.
+As of June 2025 all of this collection is now digitized.
+Those not currently digitally available can be uploaded upon request.
+We offer searchable database of most of the digitally available content [over 500 transcripts] in our Digital Collections You can view a long list of all 3,369 trial transcripts in this collection.
 There is also a paper version of the index which has been digitized into several searchable PDFs.
 Here's more information working with our trial transcripts.

 All transcripts are available on microfilm by appointment in the library or by interlibrary loan (see below for information).